 The 1885 A.J.C.
 Derby field and race conditions are set out in the table below:

-Those hearty sportsmen who had journeyed to Hawkesbury to witness Nordenfeldt’s debut now sought him out in the saddling paddock to discover that the son of Musket improved upon acquaintance; and despite his inexperience, the colt stood impassively in the yard as behoved his high breeding.
+Those hearty sportsmen who had journeyed to Hawkesbury to witness Nordenfeldt’s debut now sought him out in the saddling paddock to discover that he improved upon acquaintance.
+The son of Musket appeared well-loaded and primed to go off, and yet, despite his inexperience, the colt stood impassively in the yard as behoved his high breeding.
 Matchlock, the other Musket colt that White had purchased from the 1882 crop, had bruised his heels so severely before the Hawkesbury meeting that he had been withdrawn not just from the A.J.C.
 Derby but all of his other spring engagements as well.
 Mr Gannon dispatched an excellent start with Nordenfeldt displaying none of the recalcitrance that had so marred his Hawkesbury debut, and the field proceeded up the straight at a funereal walk.
 Ellis knew his only chance lay with a true gallop and he rushed Nordenfeldt to the front as they rounded the turn out of the straight and in so doing cut across First Chester and took his running.

 Ellis quickly increased his advantage to three lengths and this margin separated him from First Chester as the field ran along the back of the course, with Uralla and Boori lying close-up and Magnifier trailing behind.
 Magnifier was beaten before reaching the half-mile post, while shortly after that Boori cried enough.
 The three fancied runners now took closer order, though Nordenfeldt still held a distinct advantage when they entered the straight.
 Although First Chester headed the Musket colt momentarily, once Ellis sat down to ride the big horse out he responded generously.
 On the line, he had three-quarters of a length to spare over his stablemate, with First Chester a half-length behind the filly.
 Many who lost their money on Uralla blamed Hales for not making an earlier effort on the horse but had he done so it may well have played into Ellis’s hands ever more.